adrianosferreira/scootin/README.md

 - Swagger
 - Basic Authentication
 - Basic CI pipeline for running PHPUnit Tests and PHPStan (Github Actions)
+- Guzzle for dispatching HTTP requests
+- Symfony Command for the CLI which will act as fake mobile users

 ## How to run the project